PART 1230 FIREARM OWNER'S IDENTIFICATION CARD ACT : Sections Listing

 Section 1230.20 Application Procedures

-a) Application for a FOID Card shall be made by inputting the information as required by Section 4 of the Act on the Department's website.
+a) Application for a FOID Card shall be made electronically by inputting the information as required by the Act, including, but not limited to, Section 4, as set forth on the Department's website.

-2) Paper applications, which may be obtained by contacting the Firearms Services Bureau Call Center, will only be accepted from applicants with appropriate proof they are unable to apply either on the internet or at a customer service kiosk due to religion or a disability.
+2) Paper applications, which may be obtained by contacting the Firearms Services Bureau Call Center, will only be accepted from applicants with appropriate proof of a religious exemption or a disability.
 Proof of disability includes, but is not limited to, documentation from:

 A) the Social Security Administration;